JetBrains/kotlin-web-site/docs/reference/using-gradle.md

 * X.Y-SNAPSHOT: Correspond to snapshot version for X.Y releases, updated with every successful build on the CI server.
 These versions are not really stable and are only recommended for testing new compiler features.
 Currently all builds are published as 0.1-SNAPSHOT.
-To use a snapshot, you need to [configure a snapshot repository in the pom file](#configuring-snapshot-repositories).
+To use a snapshot, you need to [configure a snapshot repository in the build.gradle file](#using-snapshot-versions).

 * X.Y.Z: Correspond to release or milestone versions X.Y.Z, updated manually.
 These are stable builds.
 Release versions are published to Maven Central Repository.
-No extra configuration is needed in your pom file.
+No extra configuration is needed in your build.gradle file.

 The correspondence between milestones and versions is displayed below: